kortix-ai/agentpress/README.md

-# AgentPress: Messages[] API on Steroids with Threads & Automatic Tool Execution
+# AgentPress: LLM Messages[] API on Steroids with Threads & Automatic Tool Execution

 AgentPress is a lightweight, powerful utility for kickstarting your LLM App or AI Agent.
 It provides a simple way to manage message threads, execute LLM calls, and automatically handle tool interactions.